-- the rights of personal and intellectual freedom, which are fundamental to the idea of a university - a scrupulous respect for the equal rights and dignity of others - dedication to the scholarly and educational purposes of the university and participation in promoting and assuring the academic quality and credibility of the institution
+- the rights of personal and intellectual freedom, which are fundamental to the idea of a university - a scrupulous respect for the equal rights and dignity of others - dedication to the scholarly and educational purposes of the university and participation in promoting and ensuring the academic quality and credibility of the institution

-Students are responsible for obtaining, learning, and observing the established university and center policies as listed in all official publications.
-In addition, students must comply with the legal and ethical standards of the institution, as well as those of Broward County and the State of Florida.
+Students are responsible for obtaining, learning, and observing the established university and academic center policies as listed in all official publications.
+In addition, students must comply with the legal and ethical standards of the institution, as well as those of Broward County and the State of Florida, as well as any other laws, rules and/or regulations of other jurisdictions.
 All members of the community should inform the appropriate official of any violation of conduct regulations.